chriskuehl/browseright/README.md

 (right now only MySQL is supported but it should be very simple to support other databases, potentially by moving the driver to an environment varible)

+To add admin users (users that are able to edit content via the web interface), add environment variables in the following format:

+* `BROWSERIGHT_ADMIN_CHRIS` (for user chris, case insensitive, value should be the plain-text password)

 #### Client app
 ###### iOS
 This requires you to run OS X due to the closed nature of the iOS development platform.